SofaDefrost/DefrostSofaBundle/README.md

 1. Install **python + pip**
    Open a Terminal and run `python3 -V`
-   If the command fails or shows a version that is not in [3.7 ; 3.10], search which compatible version is proposed by your package manager:
+   If the command shows a version that is in [3.7 ; 3.10], skip to step 2.
+   Else, search which compatible version is proposed by your package manager:
    ```bash
    brew update
    brew info python